orenazad/riscv-disassembler/README.md

 ## Output

-Run the executable on a text file containing machine language to dissassemble and return all instructions in the input file.
+Run the executable on a file containing machine language to dissassemble and return all instructions in the input file.

 ```console
 $ ./r5dis sample_input.txt